lolsheeplol/jFuzzyDate/Testing.md

-1. Testing artifacts/tools if any (developed/used in the testing process)

-PIT Mutation Testing, JUnit

-2. The SUT (as used in the testing process).
+## The SUT (as used in the testing process).

-Can be located in the src/main/java/net.sf.jfuzzydate directory.

-3. Test files and/or scripts, configuration files, tools etc. (needed to execute and reproduce the reported results).

-Can be located in the src/test/java/net.sf.jfuzzydate directory.
+Can be located in the src/test/java/net/sf/jfuzzydate directory.

-4. Presentation slides and any additional documents, generated reports etc. that you like to include.

-Included in .zip file.

-5. [If applicable] A step-by-step instruction how to run the tests against the SUT and reproduce the results presented in the final presentation/live demo.
+## Step-by-step instructions on how to run the tests

-a.
-b.
-c.

-6. [If applicable] Screenshots of the running tests and the achieved results.
+We used JUnit, its coverage tools, and PIT runner to run our blackbox, whitebox, and mutation tests.
+ALl tools were run inside of IntelliJ, and the run configurations to run tests are included in the project under ".idea/runConfigurations".

+### Running blackbox tests

+Run the run configuration "blackbox" by selecting it from the run config dropdown.
+This will run all tests inside the "net.sf.jfuzzydate.st" package

+### Running whitebox tests

+Run the run configuration "whitebox" by selecting it from the run config dropdown.
+This will run all tests inside the "net.sf.jfuzzydate.wb" package

+### Running PIT mutation tests

+We installed an IntelliJ plugin called PIT Runner to easily run mutation tests.
+To install it, download the plugin here: https://plugins.jetbrains.com/plugin/7119-pit-mutation-testing-idea-plugin Or, search for "PIT Runner" in the plugins window.

+Once PIT Runner has been installed, we first have to disable failing tests so that PIT can run.
+Disable the following tests by commenting out the "@Test" annotation
+    - `FuzzyDateFormatterTest.testFormatDurationDateInFuture()`
+    - `FuzzyDateFormatterTest.testFormatDistanceInFuture()`
+    - `FuzzyDateFormatterImplTest.testFormatDistanceInFuture()`

+Then, run the configuration "PIT Runner" by selecting it from the run config dropdown.